ashishsamarth/Cloud/AWS/Topic-Wise-Notes/003-AWS - ELB - Elastic Load Balancer.md

                 vi.
 Success Codes       :   200
         g.
 On the 'Register Targets'
             Whatever number of instances that you select will be added to one target group.
-            For e.g.: If you have 3 instances and you selected only 2, then these 2 instances will be part for the first target group
+            For e.g.: If you have 3 instances and you selected only 2, then these 2 instances will be part for the first target group.
 The 3rd instance can be added to the ALB later on, as another target group.

             This is one of the important upgraded features of ALB, and then you can route traffic to these target groups based on a variety or parameters in the routing rules.
         h.
 Once the targets are registered, click on create and 'ALB' will be created.
         i.
 Now navigate to the 'Load Balancer' on the left vertical menu and look for your newly created ALB.
         j.
 Under ALB - 'Description' look for 'DNS Name': This is the url that be used to access the ALB from anywhere.